masurp/VU_CADC/tutorials/R_text_unsupervised-text-classification-II.md

 for, but use too many topics and you will overfit.
 So how can we at least determine what a good number of topics is?

-In this document we discuss two general approaches.
-The first approach is to look at how well our model fits the data.
+One approach is to look at how well our model fits the data.
 As a probabilistic model, we can calculate the (log) likelihood of observing data (a corpus) given the model parameters (the distributions of a trained LDA model).
 For models with different settings for k, and different hyperparameters, we can then see which model best fits the data.
 The nice thing about this approach is that it’s easy and free to compute.
 However, it still has the problem that no human interpretation is involved.
-The second approach does take this into account but is much more time consuming: we can develop tasks for people to do that can give us an idea of how coherent topics are in human interpretation.
+We still need to look at the solutions and “make sense of it”.

 ## Loading Netflix data